koreader/koreader/doc/Porting.md

 format that KOReader understands.
 You can look at the KindleTouch initialization code for a real-world example.

 For some Kobo devices (Mini, Touch, Glo and Aura HD) the function `Input:eventAdjustHook()` was skipped and the functions `Input:init()` and `Input:handleTypeBTouchEv()` were changed to accomodate for the single touch protocol.
-For the Kobo Aura with multitouch support, an extra function `Input:handlePhoenixTouchEv()` was added.
+For the Kobo Aura (and others with the same kernel quirks) with multitouch support, an extra function `Input:handlePhoenixTouchEv()` was added.

 Linux supports two kinds of Multi-touch protocols: